MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-grafana.md

 Now we will connect the Azure app to your title database.

+1. Now we will connect the Azure app to your title database.

 1. From the **Explorer** page in GameManager or in Kusto.Explorer, run the following command, replacing with your own Title ID and client/tenant ID:
    > `.add database <titleID> Admin ('aadapp=<app/client ID>;<tenant ID>') `